aarmey/ml-for-bioe/lectures/Wk1-Lecture1.md

 - Comparison of an empirical distribution function with the distribution function of the hypothesized distribution.
 - Does not depend on the grouping of data.
-- Relatively insensitive to outlier points (i.e. distribution tails).
+- Relatively insensitive to outlier points (i.e., distribution tails).

 # Kolmogorov-Smirnov Test